urielulises-a/urielulises-a/README.md

 ## 👾 Video Game Enthusiast

-If i'm not programming or doing ahything work related I love exploring virtual realms.
+If i'm not programming or doing anything work related I love exploring virtual realms.
 Some of my favorite games include: rust, league of legends, world of tanks and souls-like games.

 I also love doing typing challenges and typing games with an avg score of 130 wpm